-Enrollment for the 2013 MS Scholarship Program is open through Jan.
-15, 2013.
-Scholars selected to receive funding will be notified May 2013.
+Enrollment for the 2014 MS Scholarship Program is now open!
+Applications must be received by Jan.
+15, 2014.
 The National MS Society Scholarship Program is for first-time college freshmen (of any age) only.
 For more information and to apply, click here.

 Jumpstart MS Scholarship program

 The Jumpstart MS Scholarship program, sponsored by Best Buy, is a $1,500 scholarship designed to encourage young teens affected by MS to stay on track toward post-education and remain active in school and their community.
-The 2013 application process open through April 30.
-For more information and to apply, click here.
+The 2014 application will be available online on December 13, 2014.
+For more information, click here.

 - Meet the class of 2012